-Nara prefecture is where you’ll find the immemorial tombs of Japan’s early rulers, its first Buddhist temple and the headquarters of the sacred Shugendo mountain religion.
+Beyond mystical deer, Nara Prefecture is where you’ll find the tombs of Japan’s early rulers and the headquarters of the sacred Shugendo mountain religion.

-Nara prefecture’s famous sites are concentrated around its capital city, also called Nara.
-Home to some of Japan’s most important historical landmarks, including the jaw-dropping Todai-ji temple and its 15 meter tall bronze Buddah, Nara city is a popular day trip from nearby Kyoto and Osaka.
-Just to the south of the city, Horyu-ji temple claims to be the oldest wooden building in the world and contains images of a Japan some 1,300 years ago.
+Nara Prefecture’s famous sites are concentrated around its capital city, also called Nara.
+It’s home to some of Japan’s most historical landmarks, including the jaw-dropping Todai-ji Temple and its 15-meter tall bronze Buddha.
+This ancient city is a popular day trip from nearby Kyoto and Osaka.
+Just to the south of the city, Horyu-ji Temple claims to be the oldest wooden building in the world and contains images of Japan from some 1,300 years ago.

-Heading further south, Asuka was one of the first capitals of Japan and the base for for its original imperial rulers.
-When Buddhism arrived from the Korean peninsula, it became an important source of religious teachings – 6th century Asukadera Temple is the first full-scale temple built in Japan and enshrines one of the oldest remaining images of Buddah.
+Heading further south, Asuka was one of the first capitals of Japan and the base for its original imperial rulers.
+When Buddhism arrived from the Korean peninsula, it became an important source of religious teachings.
+Sixth-century Asukadera Temple is the first full-scale temple built in Japan and enshrines one of the oldest remaining images of Buddha.

-The picturesque village of Yoshino is used to dealing with large crowds of tourists who come during cherry blossom season to witness the spectacular sight of 30,000 flowering trees along the mountain slopes.
 Omine, on the other hand, has been the subject of some controversy due to its ban on women climbing the mountain.
-The ban is not actively enforced, though the community ask that tourists respect their traditions.
+The ban is not always actively enforced, but the community asks that tourists respect their traditions.
 There is one section of the mountain that is reserved for women.